 Magnetic fields are critical for the things we use

 Electric motors like those that turn a fan to blow air for cooling your room or cleaning the air need magnetic fields to create motion.
 To do that, electric motors use a huge length of wire windings.

-When a long length of wire is wound into a coil or winding like in a motor, the magnetic fields “build” and are much stronger.
-That and electrical current flowing create the fields.
+When a long length of wire is wound into a coil or winding like in a motor, the magnetic fields “build up” and are much stronger.
+That, and electrical current flowing in them, create the fields.